 At IBC, we stand firm in fully understanding your business needs.
 It’s why we love what we do.
-And that is even more true at renewal time.
-It’s easy for business owners to simply go through the motions of a renewal without really looking at what has changed in the past year – but if we have learned anything in 2020, it’s that change is inevitable.
+And that is even more true at insurance renewal time.
+It’s easy for business owners to simply go through the motions of a renewal without really looking at what has changed in the past year on their insurance policy.
+But if we have learned anything in 2020, it’s that change is inevitable.
 There is no better time to take a step back and review the details of your insurance policy to ensure you, your staff and your business are protected during an ever-changing time.

 We know this process doesn’t just happen overnight.
 We know it can be time consuming, but not only can IBC find ways to protect you in times of uncertainty, there may also be opportunities to save your business some cash.